I want to get a hernia if I keep smoking this thing.

 Does it work that way with other diversities?

-This this this Easter business, it's too exclusionary.
+This Easter business, it's too exclusionary.

-Not everybody's a Christian, not everybody believes in Easter.
+Not everybody believes in Easter.

-We're not gonna permit it to happen.
+We're not going to permit it to happen.

 So it's gone.

-Alabama back after this.
+Alabama, back after this.

 All right, here we go.

-This is uh we got sound here.
+This is sound here.

 Kids love the bunny, and we just try to make sure that we don't say the Easter bunny so that we don't infringe on the rights of others because people relate the Easter bunny to religion.